bigjosh/moonWAP/README.md

 ```
   ...to install the nodogsplash package and enable it to run automatically on boot

-7. Enter the command...
+7. Enter the commands...

   `wget -P /etc/nodogsplash/htdocs https://raw.githubusercontent.com/bigjosh/moonWAP/master/htdocs/splash.html`

-  ...to download the HTML for the new splash page into the `nodogsplash` content directory.
+  ...to download the HTML for the new splash page into the `nodogsplash` content directory

 8. Enter the commands...